Existence and uniqueness of solutions to rate independent systems with history variable: Introduction

 \section{Introduction}

-This paper is concerned with the analysis of the following \textit{history dependent}, \textit{rate independent} inclusion where $\EE:[0,T] \times Y \to \R$ is a quadratic energy, the symbol $\partial_{2}$ denotes the subdifferential with respect to\ the second variable and $Y$ is a Hilbert space.
-For a Banach space $X$, the dissipation potential $\RR:X \times Y \rightarrow [0,\infty]$ is supposed to to be convex and positively homogeneous of degree 1 with respect to its second argument.
-It also satisfies other standard requirements, including a Lipschitz condition, as well as certain convergence properties with respect to both arguments, see Assumptions \ref{assu}.\ref{it:st1} and \ref{assu:r} below.
-We underline that all these assumptions allow for a broad range of dissipation functionals arising in applications, including unbounded functionals.
-These appear in the modelling of damage models with fatigue, in evolution inclusions that describe history dependent contact problems or in the dual formulation of history dependent sweeping processes, see Remark \ref{rem:r}.
-The positive homogeneity with respect to\ the second argument of $\RR,$ i.e., $\RR(\zeta,\gamma\eta)=\gamma \RR(\zeta,\eta)$ for all $\gamma \geq 0$ and for all $(\zeta,\eta)\in X \times Y$, shows that our model is rate independent.
-This means that the solutions to \eqref{eq:n} are not affected by time-rescaling.
+This paper is concerned with the analysis of the following \textit{\ro{history-dependent}}, \textit{\ro{rate-independent}} inclusion where $\EE:[0,T] \times Y \to \R$ is a \ro{smooth, uniformly convex} energy; \ro{for the precise requirements we refer to Assumption \ref{it:0}.} In \eqref{eq:n}, $T>0$ is fixed, the symbol $\partial_{2}$ denotes the subdifferential with respect to\ the second variable and $Y$ is a Hilbert space.
+For a Banach space $X$, the dissipation potential $\RR:X \times Y \rightarrow [0,\infty]$ is supposed to be convex and positively homogeneous of degree 1 with respect to its second argument.
+It also satisfies other standard requirements, a Lipschitz condition, and it has certain convergence properties with respect to both arguments, see Assumptions \ref{it:st1} and \ref{assu:r} below. {These allow for dissipation functionals arising in the modelling of \ro{history-dependent} contact problems or in the dual formulation of \ro{history-dependent} sweeping processes, see Remark \ref{rem:r}. \ro{Functionals with unbounded subdifferential} are also included in our analysis, and thus, the results apply to dissipation potentials that are typical for damage models with fatigue (Remark \ref{rem:r} and section \ref{u0}).} The positive homogeneity with respect to\ the second argument of $\RR,$ i.e., $\RR(\zeta,\gamma\eta)=\gamma \RR(\zeta,\eta)$ for all $\gamma \geq 0$ and for all $(\zeta,\eta)\in X \times Y$, shows that our model is \ro{rate-independent}, i.e., the solutions to \eqref{eq:n} are not affected by time-rescaling.
 The differential inclusion \eqref{eq:n} has the particular feature that it includes \textit{the integral operator $\HH$}, which acts on the unknown state.
-This accounts for history dependence and it is given by where the kernel $(t,s)\mapsto B(t-s)$ is an operator-valued mapping.
-For the precise assumptions on the quantities appearing in the definition of $\HH$ we refer to Assumption \ref{assu}.\ref{it:1} below.
-To keep the focus on the challenging aspects of our model, which will be pointed out in what follows, we will work only with quadratic energies of the type \eqref{def:e}.
+This accounts for history dependence and it is given by where {$B:[0,T]\times Y \to X$ is a non-linear mapping satisfying certain regularity assumptions.
+These involve Lipschitz continuity w.r.t.\,the second variable and differentiability w.r.t.\,the time variable.} For the precise requirements on the quantities appearing in the definition of $\HH$ we refer to Assumption \ref{it:1} below.